andyegli/daysave.app/docs/md_aeg/daysave_projcet_proposl.md

  - Use Case Diagrams: Divided by user type UserAuth, UserContent, UserContacts, AdminPanel etc
  - Database Schema: Normalized tables for users, content, tags, comments, contacts and relations etc

-These diagrams are included as supporting files and visual references in the project folder and pushed tho the git repo [/docs/diagrams/out/](https://github.com/andyegli/daysave.app/blob/main/docs/diagrams/out/)
+Diagrams are included as supporting files and visual references.
+As they are produced the are pushed to the git repo.
+[/docs/diagrams/out/](https://github.com/andyegli/daysave.app/blob/main/docs/diagrams/out/)

 ## 8. References

-Project references are managed in the repo at [docs/md/daysave_references.md](https://github.com/andyegli/daysave.app/blob/main/docs/md/daysave_references.md)
+Project references are managed in the repo at [docs/md/daysave_references.md](https://github.com/andyegli/daysave.app/blob/main/docs/md_aeg/daysave_references.md)

 Additionally here references that where provided as part of the project template: